1929–30 Cardiff City F.C. season: Background

 Cardiff City played in the Football League Second Division in the 1929–30 season, having been relegated from the First Division the previous year.
 It was the team's first season in the second tier of English football since their inaugural campaign in the Football League in 1920.
 The club had suffered relegation after finishing bottom of the First Division, despite conceding the fewest goals in the league.
-However, this record was offset by the club's ineffective offense which also scored the lowest amount of goals in the division.
+However, this record was offset by the club's ineffective offense which also scored the lowest number of goals in the division.

 Ahead of the new season, manager Fred Stewart was provided with a small fund to sign new players.
 Albert Valentine and Don Bird were signed from non-League, Paddy Moore arrived from Irish side Shamrock Rovers and Wilfred Lievesley was signed from Wigan Borough.
 However, to raise funds Hughie Ferguson, the club's record signing and top goalscorer for the previous three seasons, was sold to Dundee.
 Two other members of the team's 1927 FA Cup Final winning side, Tom Sloan and Tom Watson also departed the club.
 Both players had missed most of the previous season with injury and returned to their native Ireland with Linfield.
 Frank Moss left the club and never returned to professional football while Tommy Hampson was also allowed to join Notts County.